natasha-t/mightyhive_cc/README.md

 ## Usage

-#### Before uploading the Public directory into the browser you will need to run the commands listed below.
+#### Before uploading the public directory into the browser you will need to run the commands listed below.

 <br>